 The Board approved an Implementation Plan as part of the 2004 General Plan.
 Since adoption of the General Plan, the Board has approved some amendments to the Implementation Plan.
-The most recent amendments in 2017 included the removal of three implementation measures from the Conservation and Open Space Element: Measure CO-M (to reflect changes made to Policy 7.4.2.8), Measure CO-N (to reflect changes made to Policy 7.4.2.9), and Measure CO-U (to reflect changes made to Policy 7.4.2.8).
-The Implementation Plan, as of 2020, consists of 229 implementation measures within nine General Plan Elements.
-Since full General Plan implementation began in 2006, 187 measures have been completed3, 37 measures are in progress2, and 5 measures remain to be implemented.1
+The Implementation Plan, as of 2021, consists of 229 implementation measures within nine General Plan Elements.
+Since full General Plan implementation began in 2006, 188 measures have been completed3, 36 measures are in progress2, and 5 measures remain to be implemented.1

 A detailed discussion of the implementation measures still in progress or remaining to be implemented is included under each Element section in this report.
-The 2020 status of the General Plan Implementation Plan is summarized in Figures 1 and 2 below.
+The 2021 status of the General Plan Implementation Plan is summarized in Figures 1 and 2 below.